Skip to content

 The surcharge clause

-The trigger drops to 24 in when the wall supports a surcharge: a slope, driveway, or structure above it
+The trigger drops to 24 in of wall height when the wall carries a load beyond the soil: a slope, driveway, or structure above it

 Source: IRC R404.4 via the PA Uniform Construction Code